HauntedBees/Blockara/Manual.md

 |Return to Game   |Return    |

 ### Mouse Controls
 You may navigate menus and play the game with the mouse (In-Game Mouse Controls must be turned on in the Options Menu).
-You can shift a row by click a tile in it and dragging left or right.
+You can shift a row by clicking a tile in it and dragging left or right.
 Clicking and dragging above your tiles will shift everything.
 Click a tile and drag up to launch that column.

 # Playing the Game